Today’s Quiz: Science & Nature Trivia

 Ten things you didn’t know — and now can’t forget.

-- 10 Fascinating Facts About the Washington Monument
+The insurance company did the math.
+The math was wrong — beautifully wrong. - 10 Fascinating Facts About the Washington Monument

 And no visitor will ever be able to read it. - 10 Things You Didn’t Know About Pearl Harbor